srizzling/aquarium/README.md

 # aquarium
-Aquatic tags your docker images with data from git metadata (tags, branches, commits)
+Aquarium tags your docker images with data from git metadata (tags, branches, commits)